Tim Kelly (footballer): Geelong (2018–2019)

-Kelly was drafted by Geelong with their second selection and twenty-fourth overall in the 2017 national draft as an over-age draftee.
+After continuously being overlooked in numerous AFL drafts by the West Coast Eagles, Kelly was finally drafted by Geelong with their second selection and twenty-fourth overall in the 2017 national draft as an over-age draftee.
 He made his debut in the three-point win against at the Melbourne Cricket Ground in the opening round of the 2018 season.
 At the 2018 AFL Players' Association Awards, he was voted Best First Year Player by fellow players.
-At the end of the 2018 season, Kelly requested a trade to the West Coast Eagles, but Geelong refused to trade him.
+At the end of the 2018 season, Kelly requested a trade to the West Coast Eagles purely just for family reasons as his wife was from Western Australia as well, but Geelong refused to trade him as they could not come to a suitable agreement with the Eagles and he was still contacted for another season.
 In 2019, Kelly made his first All-Australian selection and finished top 5 in the Brownlow Medal, and helped Geelong reach the preliminary final.
-Following the season, he once again requested a trade to the Eagles, which was completed on 9 October 2019.
+Following the season, he once again requested a trade to the Eagles, which this time an agreement was made, and the trade was completed on 9 October 2019.

 West Coast (2020–present)

 Kelly joined West Coast on a six-year deal valued at more than $4 million.
+In 2023, he won the John Worsfold Medal as the Eagles best and fairest player.